xinyad/jekyll-web.io/pages/mydoc/mydoc_traffic_adjustment_fac.md

 $$DHV = AADT\times{K}$$

-Based on comprehensive analyses and extensive public outreach, FDOT has established statewide “Standard K Factors” that should be applied to develop project traffic forecast from the planning phase through the design phase of the project.
+<div style="text-align: justify"> Based on comprehensive analyses and extensive public outreach, FDOT has
+established statewide “Standard K Factors” that should be applied to develop project traffic forecast from the planning phase through the design phase of the project.
 Standard K Factors are fixed K parameters predetermined based on area type and